Ryangwaite/AWS-SAA-C02-Course/README.md

 ### 1.9.3.
 Route 53 Routing Policies Examples

 - **Simple**: Route traffic to a single resource.
 Client queries the resolver which has one record.
-It will respond with 3 values and these get forwarded back to the client.
+It can have multiple values in a record e.g. It could respond with 3 values and these get forwarded back to the client.
 The client then picks one of the three at random.
 This is a single record only.
 No health checks.